Shirley Kitchen

-Shirley M. Kitchen (born September 18, 1946) is an American politician from Pennsylvania who served as a Democratic member of the Pennsylvania House of Representatives for the 181st district from 1987 through 1988 and the Pennsylvania State Senate for the 3rd District from 1996 to 2016.
-She is the second African-American woman to serve in the Pennsylvania Senate.
+Shirley M. Kitchen (September 18, 1946 – July 2026) was an American politician from Pennsylvania who served as a Democratic member of the Pennsylvania House of Representatives for the 181st district from 1987 through 1988 and the Pennsylvania State Senate for the 3rd District from 1996 to 2016.
+She was the second African-American woman to serve in the Pennsylvania Senate.

 Early life and education

-Kitchen was born in Augusta, Georgia.
+Kitchen was born in Augusta, Georgia, on September 18, 1946.
 She graduated from Antioch University in 1979 with a bachelor's degree in Human Services and attended Temple University.
 She received certificates in Child Care, Behavior Modification and Economic Development from Temple.

 Career

-She worked as a poll worker in the City of Philadelphia from 1970 to 1976, as a social worker for the County of Philadelphia and as the Director of Constituent Services for the Philadelphia City Council from 1986 to 1987.
+Kitchen worked as a poll worker in the City of Philadelphia from 1970 to 1976, as a social worker for the County of Philadelphia and as the Director of Constituent Services for the Philadelphia City Council from 1986 to 1987.

 She was elected to the Pennsylvania House of Representatives, District 181 in November 1987 and served through 1988.
-She was elected to the Pennsylvania State Senate for the 3rd district in November 1996 in a special election to succeed Roxanne Jones who died in office.
+She was elected to the Pennsylvania State Senate for the 3rd district in November 1996 in a special election to succeed Roxanne Jones who had died in office.
 She served until November 2016 when she retired from the Pennsylvania State Senate.
-She was the second African-American woman to serve in the Pennsylvania State Senate and at the time of her retirement, was the only African-American woman member of the Senate.
+She was the second African-American woman to serve in the Pennsylvania State Senate at the time of her retirement, and was the only African-American woman member of the Senate.

-She worked as the Manager for the Management Information Systems Department of the Philadelphia Parking Authority from 1990 to 1992 and as Director of Constituent Services for the Philadelphia City Council from 1992 to 1996.
+Kitchen worked as the Manager for the Management Information Systems Department of the Philadelphia Parking Authority from 1990 to 1992 and as Director of Constituent Services for the Philadelphia City Council from 1992 to 1996.

 Ward leader

-Kitchen is the Ward Leader of the 20th Ward Democratic Executive Committee.
+Kitchen was the Ward Leader of the 20th Ward Democratic Executive Committee.

-2015 Legislative Action
+2015 legislative action

 Throughout 2015, she worked in the following committees: